 - Hypertopia, or drifting upward

 - Hypotopia, or drifting downward

 The earlier the treatment begins, the higher the long-term success rate.
 The goal of treatment is to align the eyes so they work together, which may involve prescribing glasses, eye patching, eye drops, or in some cases, eye muscle surgery.

 Learn more about pediatric strabismus and corrective surgery by watching this short video.

 - Nasolacrimal Duct Obstruction or “Blocked Tear Duct,” is a very common problem in infants.
 The most common symptom is frequent or constant tearing.
 Often there is a yellow discharge from the eye or crusting of the eyelids.
 A high percentage of blocked tear ducts resolve naturally in the first year of life; however, treatment may be needed to protect against infection.
 If the condition does not resolve, surgery may be performed.

-Learn more by watching Dr. Alley’s video on blocked tear ducts.
+Learn more by watching this video on blocked tear ducts and tear duct probing.